bananaNuggets75/Console-exam/README.md

 - Final Exam - .NET Windows Forms:
   Includes resources for the final exam, where we developed a .NET Windows Forms application.
 This exam emphasized using a library that implements polymorphism for various calculations.
 The library was referenced and utilized within the Windows Forms application to perform the necessary calculations.

+### SQL .bak Recovery
+1. Log in to SQL Management Studio.
+2. Right-click on the database you want to recover and select "Recover".
+3. Choose the backup file and add it to the recovery list.
+4. Modify the destination database name if necessary.
+5. Review the recovery settings and click "OK" to initiate the recovery process.

 ### Contribution Guidelines

 Contributions to this repository are greatly appreciated.
 If you'd like to contribute, please adhere to the following guidelines: